The Loisaida Festival

 5. Remember and recognize Puerto Ricans/Latinos who, through their advocacy and leadership, helped establish and strengthen local institutions, and worked to help improve the economic, educational and social conditions of the Latino community of the Lower East Side.

-Click here for last year’s print and online media articles.
+Click here for past year’s print and online media articles.

 Loisaida Festival’s past Poster Illustrations: